pratyush-1/DeepFalcon/README.md

 * GCN operates by aggregating feature information from neighboring nodes in graph to update central nodes representation.
 It can only take node features as input.

-* The results can be further improved by using a more complex architecture and using layers like SageConv,GATcConv and pooling mechanisms
+* The results could be further improved by using a more complex architecture and using layers like SageConv,GATConv and pooling mechanisms and by incorporating convolution layers that consider edge features too.

 </details>